Spring 2019 Course Offerings:

 Dr. Nevitt’s experience includes 21 years as a psychology instructor for Mid-Plains Community College in North Platte, Nebraska.
 He completed additional graduate studies in counseling at Wichita State University and worked as a substance abuse counselor for Comcare Addiction Treatment Services in Wichita, Kansas.
 Comcare is the largest outpatient treatment center in the state of Kansas.

-Dr. Nevitt is a member of the National Association of Alcoholism and Drug Abuse Counselors.
+Dr. Nevitt is a member of the American Psychological Association

 Dr. Nevitt is a member of the Society for Teaching Psychology.

 Dr. Nevitt is a Full Professor of Psychology at Peru State College (October 2017).